jikhangir97/Capstone-3-Project/README.md

-# Dayona Car Dealership CLustering: Project Overview
+# Dayona Car Dealership Clustering: Project Overview
 * Created a some clusters to help managers of car dealership decide to which customer groups to sell cars.
 * Data gathered from Kaggle
 * Optimized k-means clustering with elbow and silhoutte method to find best results